+He comes to know about ‘different species’ of friends over there.
 The plot here revolves around Rachit– the protagonist and his true love Pari through ups and downs of love life.
-The protagonist met a very beautiful girl in his sister’s marriage party.
-Because of his shy nature he couldn’t talk to her but he had not controlled his senses.
-After sometime he got a message from the same girl on Orkut regarding his brother’s help.
-His younger brother was going for a trip to Nepal.
-Gradually we see that their relationship turned into love.
-They love and care each other.
+The protagonist meets a very beautiful girl in his sister’s marriage party.
+Because of his shy nature he couldn’t talk to her.
+After sometime he gets a message from the same girl on Orkut regarding his brother’s help.
+His younger brother is going for the trip to Nepal.
+Gradually, we see that their relationship turns into love.
+They love and care for each other.
 Plain, simple, straight forward thoughts with correct punctuation along with the first person narrative technique makes this story subjective in tone which connects us very beautifully.
-Protagonist, Rachit describes his feelings very beautifully to her as it is evident in this dialogue:
+The protagonist, Rachit describes his feelings very beautifully to her as it is evident in this dialogue: